Roots (Sepultura album): Musical style

 Roots represents a significant shift in direction for Sepultura.
 On several levels, the album reflects a concerted effort on the band's part to embrace its Brazilian heritage, with a heightened focus on Brazilian culture that is strikingly apparent in the music.
 Musically speaking, the inspiration for the shift was twofold: One was the desire to further experiment with both Latin and indigenous strains of the music of Brazil, including the percussive style of the Salvador, Bahia samba reggae group Olodum.
 Roots was also inspired by Korn's self-titled debut, with its heavily down-tuned guitars.

-Roots is a groove metal and nu metal album that incorporates strong elements of aforementioned nu metal, thrash metal, death metal, world music, various Brazilian musical styles (including Brazilian folk music), tribal music, and ambient field recordings.
+Roots is a groove metal and nu metal album that incorporates thrash metal, death metal, world music, various Brazilian musical styles (including Brazilian folk music), tribal music, and ambient field recordings.
 All of the songs on Roots draw from these styles, with the band often blending them in unconventional ways and at times super-imposing them onto one another through creative mixing and editing in post-production.
-Several songs feature Brazilian instrumentation that had up to that point never been used by a metal band (certainly not one of Sepultura's stature), and the album is peppered with ensemble percussion sections played by the band along with Carlinhos Brown.
+Several songs feature Brazilian instrumentation that had up to that point never been used by a metal band, and the album is peppered with ensemble percussion sections played by the band along with Carlinhos Brown.

 Of the album's prominent Latin influence, Igor Cavalera told Nashville Scene:

 I'd always wanted to do a little more stuff with a Latin feel, but it took until Chaos A.D. to realize how we could make that into something that wasn't too clichéd.
 That was always my fear.
 I'd been exposed to samba and the African Brazilian rhythms before I played the drums, and I'd always had a lot of caution about incorporating them in the right way, and not doing it for the sake of just having them there.
 It took us a lot of research and time to make sure that we did it in a way that felt completely natural.
 It wasn't just like "OK, we like this and it makes sense, so let's just do it."
 It took a lot to develop.